Elbow Embolization

 Can this prevent the need for surgery?

 Yes.
-Many patients are able to avoid elbow surgery thanks to embolization—especially when treated early, before the tendon becomes severely damaged.
+Many patients are able to avoid elbow surgery thanks to embolization—especially when treated early.